captn3m0/codechef/_problems/medium/CHEFDOMA.md

     current: 1493557521
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFDOMA.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFDOMA.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFDOMA.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFDOMA.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFDOMA.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFDOMA.pdf) as well.

 Chef likes problems with arrays.
 Let's call an array **V** dominating if there exists a number **x** (the dominator) whose number of occurrences is strictly greater than half the size of the array (that is, floor(|**V**|/2)).